daweisuophph/HP_RNASeq/README.md

 ```
 You can also pass other options of `run` to it.

-### Computing the Scores (KL divergences) for Identifying DE Genes
+### Compute the Scores (KL divergences) for Identifying DE Genes
-To evaluate the results, we can use:
+To evaluate the results, we can either use the KL divergence between alphas or the KL divergence between betas.
+We can use these commends:
 - For general evaluations (either paired or unpaired between groups)
 ```
 kl [indexed GFF] [output of group 1] [output of group 2]